On Brooks' Theorem: Introduction

-Brooks' Theorem states that every graph in which the maximum degree of a vertex is $\Delta$ can be coloured with $\Delta$ colours, unless it is either a complete graph or an odd cycle.
+Brooks' theorem states that every graph in which the maximum degree of a vertex is $\Delta$ can be coloured with $\Delta$ colours, unless it is either a complete graph or an odd cycle.

-There are several proofs of Brooks' theorem (see e.g. \cite{CR}.).
-The most popular proofs are due to Lovasz \cite{L} and based on the Kempe Chain argument \cite{MV}.
+Brooks' theorem has several proofs (see, e.g. \cite{CR}.).
+The most popular proofs are due to Lovasz \cite{L} and based on the Kempe chain argument \cite{MV}.

 The proof of Melnikov and Vizing \cite{MV} and Wislon \cite{W} uses contradiction.
-In this note we modify this proof.
-The modified proof is constructive and implies a linear time algorithm.
+In this paper, we modify this proof.
+The modified proof is constructive and implies a linear-time algorithm.
 This is described in Section~2.
 Some of these techniques are also described in \cite{SS}.

-The proof of Lovasz \cite{L} assumes properties of block-cutpoint trees, and implies a linear time algorithm.
-Bondy~\cite{B,BM} used a result of Chartrand and Kronk~\cite{CK} in the second step of the proof of Lovasz.
-Chartrand and Kronk~\cite{CK} show that every connected non-separable graph has a DFS tree, in which some node has at least two children, unless the graph is a complete graph, or a complete bipartite graph or a circuit.
+The proof of Lovasz \cite{L} assumes properties of block-cutpoint trees and implies a linear-time algorithm.
+Bondy~\cite{B,BM} used a result of Chartrand and Kronk~\cite{CK} in the second step of the proof by Lovasz.
+Chartrand and Kronk~\cite{CK} show that every connected nonseparable graph has a DFS tree, in which some node has at least two children, unless the graph is complete, or a complete bipartite graph or a circuit.
 Bondy's proof is again non-constructive.
 Zajac \cite{Z} gave a new proof, which implies a linear time algorithm.
-In this note we combine the proofs of Zajac and Bondy to get a proof that is almost as simple as Bondy's and also results in a linear time algorithm.
+In this note, we combine the proofs of Zajac and Bondy to get a proof that is almost as simple as Bondy's, and also results in a linear-time algorithm.
 This proof is described in Section~3.

 In the rest of this paper, we assume that $\Delta\geq 3$ (thus, avoiding the case of cycle graphs).
 We now sketch the greedy method for colouring \cite{BM}.
 If the graph has a vertex $v$ which is of degree less than $\Delta$, then carry out DFS starting at $v$, which becomes the root of the resultant DFS-tree.
 Pick the nodes of the DFS-tree in post-order (children before parent) \cite{AHU}, and colour each node with the minimum colour missing amongst its neighbours in the graph.
-As the parent is coloured after the node, at each node (except the root) at least one neighbour is not coloured, and hence at most $\Delta-1$ colours are present in its neighbourhood; thus each node, except the root can be coloured.
-The root can also be coloured as it has at most $\Delta-1$ neighbours (and hence at most $\Delta-1$ colours in its neighbourhood).
+As the parent is coloured after the node, at each node (except the root), at least one neighbour is not coloured, and hence at most $\Delta-1$ colours are present in its neighbourhood; thus each node, except the root, can be coloured.
+The root can also be coloured as it has at most $\Delta-1$ neighbours (hence at most $\Delta-1$ colours in its neighbourhood).
 Thus, we need to consider only the case where each vertex is of degree exactly $\Delta$.